praclet/ctf_osint/challenges/level03/intercepted/intercepted.md

 ## Hint
 Have you found the documentation yet ?
 James Wang had some friend that knew a lot about custom apt42 kerberos ticket.
+If yes, try cropping the image, remove blank lines & spaces.

 ## Solution
-Under one of James Wang's tweet a use posted a link to a documentation
+Under one of James Wang's tweet a user posted a link to a documentation
 Upon looking up the usage page, you will find a set of 4 rules to see if a ticket is valid or not
 Create a script that will loop through all the 5000 image and extract the code
 Then do an other script that will check if the code is valid